sourcecodegirl/HangmanProject/README.md

 This will prompt you to guess a letter.

 ### End Game
-The game ends when the word is correctly guessed or the stickman is complete with six incorrect guesses.
+The game ends when the word is correctly guessed or the hangman is complete with six incorrect guesses.

 You can quit the game at any time by pressing the **control** and **C** keys on your keyboard at the same time.